 • Study photographic composition and technique in this hands-on photography workshop.

-• Travel by private van and snowcoach to maximize wildlife viewing opportunities.
+• Travel by private bus and private snowcoach to maximize wildlife viewing opportunities

 Tom has offered custom photographic tours and seminars for nearly 30 years, specializing in engaging locations such as Yellowstone National Park, Antarctica, and Africa.
 He travels and photographs extensively throughout Yellowstone and has hiked thousands of miles and skied on hundreds of extended overnight trips in the backcountry.
 Much of his work in Yellowstone was highlighted in a popular PBS Nature series program, Christmas in Yellowstone, and several of his own books.
 His passion and talent is photographing wildlife in their environment to tell the story of life and survival.
 He is a popular teacher, known for his easy-going attitude, helpful demeanor, and one-on-one style of instruction.